 GOBLAR - Identify, progress and monitor improved urban health governance, leadership, and accountability in Guatemala

 Funded by the Directors Catalyst Fund, this research applied a participatory action research approach with urban municipal actors, as co-researchers, to develop an online innovative tool to systematically identify, progress and monitor improved governance, leadership, accountability and multisectoral policies and practices within Guatemala- known as GOBLAR (Spanish abbreviation).
 The process to identify governance performance is participatory and promotes the involvement of various sectors and community leaders by encouraging dialogue and coordination to define the status, develop improvement actions and monitor their progress.
 Through various processes, the tool displays the results of the evaluations made in different municipalities in a graphic and interactive way on the map of the country.
 Through different filters the tool can show results specific to each municipality and domain, which facilitates understanding of current performance and provides a route for decision making.
 The project works in collaboration with Guillermo Hegel from the Institute of Nutrition of Central America and Panama (INCAP) in Guatemala.

 Other relevant expertise

 2019: Health Systems Global and Bill and Melinda Gates Foundation.
-Capture discussions and perceptions of Primary Health Care and the private sector for the achievement of Universal Health Coverage during the Global Symposia on Health Systems Research 2019.
+HSR2018 discussions on Universal Health Coverage, Primary Health Care and the role of the Private Sector

 2018: The ReBUILD consortium, LSTM.
 Development of a policy brief: Responding to humanitarian crises in ways that strengthen longer-term health systems: What do we know?

-International Collaboration for Participatory Research in Health - http://www.icphr.org/
+Steering Committee Member for the International Collaboration for Participatory Health Research

-Primary health care, community health systems and participatory research approaches.
+Participatory research, Primary health care, gender and health, community health systems and health systems strengthening